Unscheduled Cancellations of Classes

-- Campus Security will notify the director of Residence & Housing, and the Dean of Library Services, update the road conditions web site and phone message, and advise TransLink and the RCMP of the closure; and
+- Campus Security will notify the director of Residence & Housing, and the Dean of Libraries & University Librarian, update the road conditions web site and phone message, and advise TransLink and the RCMP of the closure; and

 - The Director, University Communications will notify SFU faculty staff and students and ensure all SFU home pages are updated.